 While the metal percussion cap was the most popular and widely-used type of primer, the small percussion caps were difficult to handle under the stress of combat or while riding a horse.
 Several manufacturers developed alternate "auto-priming" systems.
 The "Maynard Tape Primer," for example, used a roll of paper "caps" much like today`s toy cap pistols.
 The Maynard Tape Primer was fitted to some military firearms used in the American Civil War.
 Other disc or pellet-type primers held a supply of tiny fulminate detonator discs in a small magazine.
 Cocking the hammer automatically advanced a disc into position.

-Do YOU want to educate people about the lost art of Percussion Pistols?
+Do YOU know about Early weapons?
+Do YOU want to educate people about the lost art of Early Pistols?